beerfactory/beerfactory-site/content/pages/monitoring.rst

 :author: Nicolas Jouanin
 :section: index
 :icon: icon-dashboard
+:order: 1

-Beerfactory provides a hardware and software solutions to improve your microbrewery with any kind of sensors.
+Beerfactory provides hardware and software solutions to improve your microbrewery with any kind of sensors.
 Sensors data are collected and used to provide a complete monitoring of the brewing process.